-Though the interests not represented on the committee can of course submit public comments after the fact, or could attend public meetings and comment but not vote, 171 this opportunity for participation pales in comparison to a seat on the negotiated rulemaking committee.
+Though the interests not represented on the committee can of course submit public comments after the fact, or could attend public meetings and comment but not vote, this opportunity for participation pales in comparison to a seat on the negotiated rulemaking committee.
 A negotiated rulemaking failing to include all affected interests would be flawed, as has been noted since the original development of the process.
-Indeed, such an exclusionary approach would give credence to the argument that negotiated rulemaking is a form of institutionalized capture in which large stakeholders reach a mutually desirable bargain at the expense of small stakeholders.
-172 In particular, agencies should be highly sensitive to whether small and medium enterprises can appoint one or more representatives that can adequately represent the full diversity of interests prevailing in that community.
+Indeed, such an exclusionary approach would give credence to the argument that negotiated rulemaking is

-169 5 U.S.C. § 563(a)(2).
+&lt;sup>171 5 U.S.C. § 563(a)(2).

-170 Id. § 565(b).
+$^{172}$ Id. § 565(b).
 Recall that members represent the interests of their overall stakeholder group, rather than only the interests of their own organization.